microsoft/SynapseML/docs/cogsvc.md

 - Detect: detects human faces in an image
 - Verify: verifies whether two faces belong to a same person, or a face belongs to a person
 - Identify: finds the closest matches of the specific query person face from a person group
-- Find similar: given a query face, finds similar faces in a face list
+- Find similar: finds similar faces to the query face in a face list
-- Group: given a number of faces, divides them into disjoint groups based on similarity
+- Group: divides a group of faces into disjoint groups based on similarity

 ### Speech
 [**Speech Services**](https://azure.microsoft.com/en-us/services/cognitive-services/speech-services/)